Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 - Wait for the FULL output to complete (it takes ~10-15 seconds)

 **SAY (while it runs):**
 > "Now watch what happens when I run our Villain Mode attack simulation.
-This script tries to inject four different types of malicious data into the destination contract.
-Pay attention to what gets rejected."
+This script tries to inject four different types of malicious data directly into the destination smart contract.
+This is NOT simulated—it's real contract behavior.
+Watch what gets rejected."

 *Let the output run.
 Read it aloud as it appears:*

-> "Attack 1: Zero price injection - REJECTED.
-Attack 2: Negative price - REJECTED.
-Attack 3: Flash crash, a 99% price drop - REJECTED.
-Attack 4: Replay attack with old data - REJECTED."
+> "Attack 1: Zero price injection - REJECTED with InvalidAnswer().
+Attack 2: Negative price - REJECTED with InvalidAnswer().
+Attack 3: Flash crash, a 99% price drop - REJECTED with DeviationTooHigh().
+Attack 4: Replay attack with old data - REJECTED with InvalidRoundId()."

-*After it finishes:*
+*After it finishes, point at the summary:*

-> "Four attacks.
-Four rejections.
-Four times the smart contract said NO. This is real contract behavior, not a simulation.
-The firewall worked."

----

-## [2:50-3:10] SHOW THE SECURITY EVENT LOG UPDATED

-**DO:**
-- Close the terminal (click "Close Terminal" button)
-- Scroll up to look at the Security Event Log table
-- Point at the red "BLOCKED" rows

-**SAY:**
-> "Look at the Security Event Log.
-Each attack attempt is logged in red - BLOCKED.
-The contract caught every single one.
-This is what a working circuit breaker looks like."
+> "Look at this: 4 out of 4 attacks neutralized.
+The smart contract is catching every attack, returning specific error codes.
+This isn't logging or filtering—this is the actual contract reverting malicious transactions.
+That's real security."

 ---